 This is not a simple “witness your signature” exercise, but requires that the Guarantor or Guarantors have read all of the provided information prior to the interview.
 The interviews generally take around 45 minutes stepping through our standardised process to ensure that all Guarantors enter into the Guarantee with open eyes and fully informed – unlike Mr and Mrs Amadio

-We understand that many Guarantors will already have a very good understanding, but the lenders will still require the Solicitor Guarantee Certificate before advancing monies.
-For more information please see Loans involving Family and Friends at ASIC’s MoneySmart website.
+Many Guarantors will already have a very good understanding, but the lenders will still require the Solicitor Guarantee Certificate before advancing monies.
+Please see Loans involving Family and Friends at ASIC’s MoneySmart site.

 Why has the bank made me do this?